legends2k/blog/content/post/ideating_acting.md

 Newer alternative pathway is needed to steer away from taking the old route.
 For that good ol’ _action_ is needed!
 When I suggest people to write a happiness log, people go, "I know I can think of these positive thoughts, why record them everyday?
 It seems silly to write down what I already know".
 Well, there’s our problem.
 Knowing is not enough, doing is.
 Writing a log is perhaps silly but what it does to your brain isn’t.

+> An ounce of experience is worth a ton of theory.

 Wanna lower your anger after identifying what pushes your buttons?
 Write[^4] and stick a big wall poster.
 No, that poster isn’t gonna calm you down.
 What does?
 The more you see it, the more your subconscious realizes that you’re serious enough to change something that you’ve shown it in action.  _The poster is a symbol of your action_; a commitment beacon.

 Motivation speakers, at least the more practical ones, suggest to make flash cards, write small logs of change every day, etc.  When you do these small action everyday, incrementally, you change yourself without exerting a lot of effort: a lot of change intimidates your brain and you get burned out.
 So the two key takeaways